Battlefield Earth (film): Author Services Inc. and Church of Scientology

 In 1999, Author Services Inc., which controls Hubbard's copyrights, said that it was "donating its share of the profits from the film to charitable organizations that direct drug education and drug rehabilitation programs around the world".
-It was reported that the merchandising revenues would be passed on to the Scientology-linked groups Narconon, a drug rehabilitation program, and Applied Scholastics, which promotes Hubbard's Study tech, with movie-related sales of the book funding the marketing of Hubbard's fiction books and the L. Ron Hubbard Writers of the Future contest.
-The size of the revenue deal was not disclosed by the parties; Trendmasters, the makers of the Battlefield Earth line of toys, stated that its deal was strictly with Franchise Pictures, which declined to comment, and Warner Bros. stated that its role was limited to distribution and had nothing to do with the associated merchandising deals.
+It was reported that the merchandising revenues would be passed on to the Scientology-linked groups Narconon, a drug rehabilitation program, and Applied Scholastics, which promotes Hubbard's study tech.
+Movie-related sales of the book would fund the marketing of Hubbard's fiction books and the L. Ron Hubbard Writers of the Future contest.
+The size of the revenue deal was not disclosed; Trendmasters, the makers of Battlefield Earth toys, said that its deal was strictly with Franchise Pictures, which declined to comment, and Warner Bros. said that its role was limited to distribution and had nothing to do with the associated merchandising deals.

-In February 2000, Church of Scientology spokesman Mike Rinder told Tribune Media Services that any spinoff deals based on Hubbard's novel would benefit Author Services Inc.; another Church spokesman, Aron Mason, stated, "The church has no financial interest in Battlefield Earth.
+In February 2000, Church of Scientology spokesman Mike Rinder told Tribune Media Services that any spinoff deals based on Hubbard's novel would benefit Author Services Inc.; another Church spokesman, Aron Mason, said, "The church has no financial interest in Battlefield Earth.
 Author Services is not part of the Church of Scientology.
 They are a literary agency without any connection to the church."

 Travolta's manager Jonathan Krane denied that the Church of Scientology was playing any part in the production: "I've never even dealt with or talked to the church on this.
 This is an action-adventure, science-fiction story.
 Period.
 The movie has nothing to do with Scientology."
-Krane stated that the film had been financed "without a dollar coming from the Scientologists".
-Some people in Hollywood feared that Travolta was using his box office draw to promote Scientology teachings, and one film producer stated, "This film could encourage kids to embrace the whole strange world of Scientology."
-Travolta stated, "I'm doing it because it's a great piece of science fiction.
+Krane said that the film had been financed "without a dollar coming from the Scientologists".
+Some people in Hollywood feared that Travolta was using his box office draw to promote Scientology teachings, and one film producer said, "This film could encourage kids to embrace the whole strange world of Scientology."
+Travolta said, "I'm doing it because it's a great piece of science fiction.
 This is not about Hubbard.
 I'm very interested in Scientology, but that's personal.
 This is different."
 In a separate interview Travolta commented on the perceived similarities between Battlefield Earth and Scientology: "Well, they are kind of synonymous ...
 L. Ron Hubbard is very famous for Scientology and Dianetics.
 On the other hand, he's equally as famous in the science fiction world.
 So for people to think that ... look, I don't want everybody to try Scientology.
 I don't really care if somebody thinks that.
 I'm not worried about it.
 You can't be.
 The truth of why I'm doing it is because it's a great piece of science fiction.
 I'm going to be the wickedest 9-foot alien you've ever seen in your life."